fuentesigma/VTModels/README.md

-# VTATTEND: Ventricular Tachycardia Early Warning System
+# Ventricular Tachycardia Early Warning System

 This repository implements a pipeline for training a deep learning model, **VTATTEND**, designed for early prediction of ventricular tachycardia (VT) using multi-lead ECG time series data.
 The project includes data preprocessing, outlier handling, self-supervised pretraining, model training, and final evaluation.